Ghoulboy78/Scarpet-edit/docs/Documentation.md

  - `-w` -> Water-logs blocks placed in water or in other waterlogged blocks, air included
  - `-d` -> Removes water and waterlogged state from placed blocks.
 Applies before `-w`
  - `-p` -> Only replaces air blocks when setting an area
- - `-e` -> Copies/moves entities from old location to new location.
+ - `-e` -> Command will affect entities (move, copy-paste, cut, etc.).
 Technically, a new entity is generated with same data and position within the structure as the old one, so all that changes is UUID.
 Undoing will not remove these entities
  - `-b` -> Copies old biomes to new location.
  - `-a` -> Pasting a structure will not paste the air blocks within the structure.